jcorporation/myMPD/docs/security.md

 ## General

-- Update myMPD and the systems it runs regulary
+- Update myMPD and the systems it runs on regulary
 - Do not add files from untrusted sources to your music library

 ## Restrict access